hpluska/APCompSciPrinciples/labs/JavaScript/DocumentObjectModel/README.md

 		- prompt the user for a border color
 		- use .borderColor to set the color of the border
 		- prompt the user for a type of border (dashed, dotted, solid, etc)
-		- user .borderStyle to set the border style
+		- use .borderStyle to set the border style
 	* id = "content"
 		- prompt the user for a background color
-		- use backgroundColor to set the background color
+		- use .backgroundColor to set the background color
 	* id = "header"
 		- prompt the user for a background color
-		- use backgroundColor to set the background color
+		- use .backgroundColor to set the background color
 	* id = "burgerImage"
 		- prompt the user for the size of the image in px
 		- use .width to change the width